leaot/leaot.github.io/_pages/about.md

 Currently working at an Agronomy school, but I am interested in moving to a Physics or Earth and Planetary Sciences department.

-I have interest in teaching introductory physics courses, transport in porous media, groundwater hydrology and introductory computational physics.
+I am interested in teaching introductory physics courses, transport in porous media, groundwater hydrology and introductory computational physics.

+I am open to industry and research jobs in groundwater modeling, fluid flows in porous media, environmental modeling and geophysics in a broad sense.

 Here is my <a href="https://leaot.github.io/assets/pdf/tpl-cv-us.pdf"> CV <a>